jeroenheijmans/repro-godotsteam-macos-crash-on-exit/README.md

 This repository is a minimal reproducible scenario for a possible bug with GodotSteam.

+## ⚠️ Notice about updates

+Note that this repository is provided "as-is" and will most likely not receive any (security) updates.

+## Repro

 Steps used to create this repro:

 1. Create a new Godot 4 project on an intel-based Macbook Pro